hendrikmuhs/ccache-action/README.md

 Stats are provided as part of the post action, check the output to see if cache is effective.

+You may also set `verbose` input to 1 to enable verbose output from this action or even to 2 to make it even more verbose.

 ## Example workflow

  - [Keyvi](https://github.com/KeyviDev/keyvi/blob/master/.github/workflows/keyvi.yml)